Château de Boisgibault: History

 The original manor, never fortified, was built in 1680.
 Its successive owners continued to enlarge the area to develop the castle.
 In 1712, Joseph Charpentier, Lord of Brandelong and Méliers, bought Boisgibault.
 The family obtained the right to have a chapel in Boisgibault in 1756.
-His son, Jacques Charpentier de Boisgibault (1721-1794), was Senior Judge and Président of Court of Aids with Malesherbes and an advisor to King Louis XV, and later died in the French Revolution.
+His son, Jacques Charpentier de Boisgibault (1721-1794), was Senior Judge and Président of the Court of Aids with Malesherbes and an advisor to King Louis XV, and later died in the French Revolution.
 The two wings of the castle have most likely been added in the 18th century.
 During the French Revolution, the castle and its backyard were sold.
-In 1829, the château was acquired by the Marquis de Gasville who made of Boisgibault one of the finest hunting property in Sologne by extending the walls of the park by more than a kilometer fence.
+In 1829, the château was acquired by the Marquis de Gasville who made of Boisgibault one of the finest hunting properties in Sologne by extending the walls of the park by more than a kilometer fence.
 The woods were drilled in wide avenues.
 He built a square pavilion called the telegraph.

 The château, oriented east–west, consists of an elongated building flanked by two wings.
-This set is characteristic of a residence of Sologne built for hunting, without much concern for outdoor setting.
+This set is characteristic of a residence of Sologne built for hunting, without much concern for an outdoor setting.
 It nevertheless has a sober and balanced plan whose single character has remained very authentic.